andersoncardoso/dotfiles/README.md

 Some dotfiles I use:

-- dotvim - very simple vim configuration
+- dotvim - my vim configuration and plugins

 ###To install:

 - dotvim

     cd ~
     cp -r /path/to/dotfiles/dotvim/ .vim
-    ln -s ~/vim/vimrc ~/.vimrc
-    ln -s ~/vim/gvimrc ~/.gvimrc

-    for command-t:
-        - command-t.vba is located on /dotvim/command-t/command-t.vba
-	    - you will need ruby (and a VIM compiled with ruby support) and ruby-dev
-	    - $ vim command-t.vba
-        - Then run source the vimball to install it:
-        :source %
-        - Afterwards build the C extension:
-        $ cd ~/.vim/ruby/command-t
-	    $ ruby extconf.rb      #  (needs ruby-dev)
-	    $ make
-        - use with <leader>t (leader normally is **\** )
+  done, pathogen takes care of the plugins

+  Obs: for ack.vim in ubuntu you need to link ack -> ack-grep